 Effects of Checking OCD

-Individuals who live with OCD often experience significant impairments in several areas of their lives.
-The World Health Organization (WHO) identified OCD as one of the top ten debilitating disorders in the world.4 For those who experience checking, this can be even more pronounced.
+People who live with OCD often experience significant impairments in several areas of their lives, and the World Health Organization (WHO) identified OCD as one of the top ten debilitating disorders in the world.4 For those who experience checking, this can be even more pronounced.
 Checking causes memory distrust and impair one’s ability to attend school, work, and socialize.3,4

 Those who experience checking OCD may struggle to maintain healthy relationships without significant stress on both parties.
 They may even experience physical health issues as a result of their rituals, checking, and compulsive behaviors.4 Suicidal thoughts, attempts, and self-harm behaviors have also been observed in those experiencing OCD.4